 The most important steps are to reduce bleeding and pressure in the brain.
 Blood pressure controlling medicines are given, along with medicines (diuretics) to decrease intracranial pressure and swelling, and in some cases antiepileptics.
 Blood thinner medications and anticoagulants are stopped if the patient is on them, and sometimes medicines or transfusion to counteract their effects may be needed.

 Surgical intervention may be needed for large areas of hemorrhage.
-This may include draining the accumulated blood to relieve hemorrhage, repairing bleeding vessels or arteriovenous (AV) malformations, or clipping aneurysms.
+This may include draining the accumulated blood to relieve hemorrhage, repairing bleeding vessels or arteriovenous (AV) malformations, or clipping aneurysms or bleeding vessels.
 Sometimes detachable coils may be guided and inserted into the brain aneurysm through the peripherally placed catheter (endovascular embolization).
 Stereotactic radiosurgery used focused beams of radiation to repair blood vessels and malformations.

 Reference: Stroke Guidelines (MOHFW India)